 Coastal Program Biologist

-As a Coastal Program Biologist for the California Current Group at Point Blue, I am the lead biologist for the western snowy plover research and monitoring at Vandenberg Air Force Base in Central California.
+As a Coastal Program Biologist for the California Current Group at Point Blue, my work focuses on snowy plover productivity, and coastal dune and beach ecology at Vandenberg Space Force Base in Santa Barbara County.

 Email: Jamie Miller